cristianvasquez/obsidian-lab/README.md

 ## Requirement

-Install and run a web server, such as [obsidian-lab-py](https://github.com/cristianvasquez/obsidian-lab-py) (perhaps someone else wants to do one using javascript, rust, or whatever? )
+Install and run a web server, such as [obsidian-lab-py](https://github.com/cristianvasquez/obsidian-lab-py), that exposes python scripts.

+Perhaps someone else wants to do one using javascript, rust, or whatever? :D

 ## How it works?